ZohraB612/Machine-Learning/README.md

 # MATLAB files

 In this section, I explain how the scripts were developed.
 All scripts are meant to run independently.
-The MATLAB scripts are designed to run from within the ‘INM431 Machine Learning coursework - Zohra Bouchamaoui - 150000533’ folder using the pwd function in MATLAB.
+The MATLAB scripts are designed to run from within the ‘Scripts’ folder using the pwd function in MATLAB.
 The dataset is accessible using pwd/Data and the user will be able to execute the scripts and use the dataset as long as the deliverables are not taken out of the main folder.

 	- DataCleaningAdult.m: This script presents the pre-processing of the dataset where first, the categorical variables were transformed into the categorical type, then I removed the rows with missing entries and dropped the ‘education’ column as it seemed that its information was redundant with the one of the ‘educational_num’ column.
 The cleaned/pre-processed dataset was saved as adult_clean.csv and will be the data used for all the following scripts.